kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 request until all requesters have withdrawn their intent.
 For more details see [Eviction Requester](#eviction-requester-1) section in the Design Details.

-### Pod and Interceptor
+### Pod and Responder

 Any pod can be the subject to an eviction request.
-There can be multiple interceptors for a single pod, and they should all advertise which pods they are responsible for.
-Normally, the owner/controller of the pod is the main interceptor.
-In a special case, the pod can be its own interceptor.
-The interceptor should decide what action to take when it observes an eviction request intent directed at that interceptor:
+There can be multiple responders for a single pod, and they should all advertise which pods they are responsible for.
+Normally, the owner/controller of the pod is the main responder.
+In a special case, the pod can be its own responder.
+The responder should decide what action to take when it observes an eviction request intent directed at that responder:
-1. It can decline the interception of the eviction request and wait for the pod to be intercepted by another interceptor or evicted by the eviction request controller.
+1. It can decline the eviction request and wait for the pod to be processed by another responder or evicted by the imperative eviction responder controller.
-2. It can do nothing and wait for the pod to be intercepted by another interceptor or evicted by the eviction request controller.
+2. It can do nothing and wait for the pod to be processed by another responder or evicted by the imperative eviction responder controller.
 This is discouraged because the heartbeat has to timeout out after 20 minutes.
-It is therefore better to simply decline the interception.
+It is therefore better to simply decline the processing of the eviction request.
 3. It can start the eviction logic and periodically respond to the eviction request intent to signal that the eviction request is in progress and not stuck.
-The eviction logic is at the discretion of the interceptor and can take many forms:
+The eviction logic is at the discretion of the responder and can take many forms:
    - Migration of data (both persistent and ephemeral) from one node to another.
    - Waiting for a cleanup and release of important resources held by the pod.
    - Waiting for important computations to complete.